 For a CuTeP rod with a tensile strength of 275 N/mm2, the fatigue strength measured by the rotating beam test is 97 N/mm2 at 106 cycles.
 The fatigue strength is important where high insertion loads or high cycles are required such as in socket connectors for high voltage power source.

-Both alloys with machinability indexes in the range of 85-90% (free machining brass sets the standard with a value of 100%) are superior to pure copper in all applications where products are drilled, turned or machined.
+Both alloys with machinability indexes of 80% (free-machining brass sets the standard with a value of 100%) are superior to pure copper in all applications where products are drilled, turned or machined.

 Efficiency on both manual and automatic product lines can be several times higher than that of pure copper which has an index of 20%, and also results in much lower tool wear.
 In addition, the surface finish of these alloys is superior to that of pure copper.
 A good surface finish is important in plating and soldering and in MIG welding nozzles, as a smooth surface resists spatter build-up.